 Another source of sulfur is SO2, which originates in the troposphere through industry from the burning of fossil fuels.
-Sulfur dioxide (SO2) has a short lifetime in the troposphere, its concentration varies regionally, and also hydrates into sulfate aerosol (Thomason and Peter, 2006).
-A second source of SO2 is from volcanic eruptions, which, although highly variable in location and time and, can inject a large amount of sulfur directly into the stratosphere.
+Sulfur dioxide (SO2) has a short lifetime in the troposphere, and its concentration varies regionally.
+This sulfur hydrates into sulfate aerosol, which can enter the stratosphere though atmospheric processes (Thomason and Peter, 2006).
+A second source of SO2 is from volcanic eruptions; which, although highly variable in location and time, can inject a large amount of sulfur directly into the stratosphere which undergoes hydroxyl chemistry and is converted into sulfate aerosol.
 Volcanos can inject such large amounts of sulfur that they in fact dominate the stratospheric aerosol layer perturbing the background levels.
 Examples of this perturbation of the aerosol layer were noted during the volcanic eruptions of El Chichon in 1982 (12-20 Tg of sulfur) (McCormick and Swissler, 1983; Hofmann and Rosen, 1983) and Mount Pinatubo in 1991 (20-30 Tg of sulfur) (McCormick and Veiga, 1992).
 However, after the Mount Pinatubo eruption a volcanically quiescent period occurred where aerosol layers returned to background.
-Following this period, a series of smaller volcanic eruptions have increased the background aerosol layer in the amount of 4-7% per year from 2000 to 2009 (Vernier et al., 2011) and has continued to the present day.
+Following this period, a series of smaller volcanic eruptions have increased the background aerosol layer in the amount of 4-7% per year from 2000 to 2009 (Vernier et al., 2011b) and has continued to the present day.
+Several examples of these small volcanic eruptions include Kasatochi (1.2-2.2 Tg) (Prata et al., 2010), Nabro (1.0- 1.5 Tg) (Clarisse et al., 2016), Calbuco (0.2 -0.5 Tg), and Kelut (0.1-0.3 Tg) (Carn et al., 2016).

+2.2.2 Aerosol Microphysics

 These sulfur sources undergo a series of reactions to be converted into H2SO4 and have been found to form spherical, liquid droplets of aerosol that consist of approximately 25% H2O and 75% H2SO4 (Rossen, 1971; Wang et al., 1989).
 These aerosol particles form droplets of various sizes on the order of 0.05 to 1.0 µm depending on the various contributions and stages of the processes of nucleation, evaporation and condensation (Junge et al. 1961; Brock et al., 1995; Bingen et al., 2004).
 A log-normal distribution is often used to approximate the particle size of aerosol in the form of